 Who can apply for scholarships?

 Any student can apply for a scholarship!
 Each scholarship will list eligibility criteria.
-If your student meets that criteria, they can apply for the scholarship.
+Students that meet this criteria should apply.

-When can my student start applying for scholarships?
+When can a student start applying for scholarships?

-Your student can start applying for scholarships as early as middle school!
-As your student progresses through school, more and more scholarships will become available to them.
+A student can start applying for scholarships as early as middle school.
+As a student progresses through school, more and more scholarships will become available to them.

 Institutional: Colleges and universities have their own scholarship pools for students to apply to.
 These scholarships may be something your student is considered for based on their application for admission to the institution, or something they have to apply for separately.
 Each school does things their own way.